poliu2s/design/README.md

 Designs
 =======

-Experiments and lessons learned in modern front-end web technologies including as HTML5, CSS3, LESS, SASS, and JavaScript.
+A collection of code representing my own best practices in modern front-end web technologies including as HTML5, CSS3, LESS, SASS, and JavaScript.